cc [ flag ... ] file ... -lsocket -lnsl [ library ... ] #include <netdb.h> struct protoent *getprotobyname(const char *name);

 struct protoent *getprotobyname_r(const char *name, struct protoent *result, char *buffer, int buflen);

 struct protoent *getprotobynumber_r(int proto, struct protoent *result, char *buffer, int buflen);

 struct protoent *getprotoent_r(struct protoent *result, char *buffer, int buflen);

 int setprotoent(int stayopen);

-These routines return a protocol entry.
+These functions return a protocol entry.
 Two types of interfaces are supported: reentrant (getprotobyname_r(), getprotobynumber_r(), and getprotoent_r()) and non-reentrant (getprotobyname(), getprotobynumber(), and getprotoent()).
-The reentrant routines may be used in single-threaded applications and are safe for multi-threaded applications, making them the preferred interfaces.
+The reentrant functions can be used in single-threaded applications and are safe for multithreaded applications, making them the preferred interfaces.

 The reentrant routines require additional parameters which are used to return results data. result is a pointer to a struct protoent structure and will be where the returned results will be stored. buffer is used as storage space for elements of the returned results. buflen is the size of buffer and should be large enough to contain all returned data. buflen must be at least 1024 bytes.

 getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() each return a protocol entry.

 The entry may come from one of the following sources: the protocols file (see protocols(4)), the NIS maps ``protocols.byname'' and ``protocols.bynumber'', and the NIS+ table ``protocols''.
 The sources and their lookup order are specified in the /etc/nsswitch.conf file (see nsswitch.conf(4) for details).
 Some name services such as NIS will return only one name for a host, whereas others such as NIS+ or DNS will return all aliases.